microsoft/playwright/docs/api.md

 This setting will change the default maximum time for all the methods accepting `timeout` option.

 > **NOTE** [`page.setDefaultNavigationTimeout`](#pagesetdefaultnavigationtimeouttimeout), [`page.setDefaultTimeout`](#pagesetdefaulttimeouttimeout) and [`browserContext.setDefaultNavigationTimeout`](#browsercontextsetdefaultnavigationtimeouttimeout) take priority over [`browserContext.setDefaultTimeout`](#browserContextsetdefaulttimeouttimeout).

+#### browserContext.setExtraHTTPHeaders(headers)
+- `headers` <[Object]> An object containing additional HTTP headers to be sent with every request.
+All header values must be strings.
+- returns: <[Promise]>

+The extra HTTP headers will be sent with every request initiated by any page in the context.
+These headers are merged with page-specific extra HTTP headers set with [page.setExtraHTTPHeaders()](#pagesetextrahttpheadersheaders).
+If page overrides a particular header, page-specific header value will be used instead of the browser context header value.

+> **NOTE** `browserContext.setExtraHTTPHeaders` does not guarantee the order of headers in the outgoing requests.

 #### browserContext.setGeolocation(geolocation)
 - `geolocation` <[Object]>